 If you would like a copy of Ed’s full CV please email firstname.lastname@example.org

 Iain Warner, Marine Consultant

-Since graduating from Bournemouth University with an MSc in Coastal Zone Management, Iain has worked with one of the UKs leading marine aggregate producers and also in the marine team of Hampshire County Council.
-His work for MarineSpace includes providing GIS services and input to EIA studies.
-Whilst technically adept in a number of areas, Iain has a very broad understanding of a range of marine industries which provides him with the ability to produce properly informed and well balanced reports.
-Iain ran the New York marathon in 2011 and amazingly his enthusiasm for exercise seems undiminished.
+Since graduating from Bournemouth University with an MSc in Coastal Zone Management, Iain has worked with one of the UK’s leading marine aggregate producers and also in the coastal team of Hampshire County Council.
+At MarineSpace Iain is the senior GIS specialist, responsible for data management, spatial analysis and chart provision.
+With experience in project management and an enthusiasm for the integration of all aspects of marine science, Iain provides input to EIA, feasibility studies / site selection and constraints analysis.
+Iain has a very broad understanding of a range of marine industries which provides him with the ability to produce properly informed and well balanced reports.

 If you would like a copy of Iain’s full CV please email email@example.com